Ursula Owusu: Socio-politics

 In 2015, she and other women MPs were subject to personal attacks after there was a dispute over places reserved for women members of parliament.
-She was reported as saying that she was considering her future in politics, but the following year she became the Minister of Communications.
-Before her current position as the Minister of Communication, she served on different boards and in different capacities in her professional career.
+She was reported as saying that she was considering her future in politics, but the following year, she became the minister of communications.
+Before her current position as the minister of communication, she served on different boards and in different capacities in her professional career.

 In April 2018, she suffered a backlash from a section of the Ghanaian community when she made headlines for sharing a post on social media that suggested Ghanaian Muslims were intolerant.
-On Saturday, the 29th day of September 2018, She was installed as the Nkosuohemaa (Development Queen) by the traditional leaders and the people of Akem Asuom in the Eastern Region of Ghana.
-The instalment took place at the Palace of Asuomhene, Osabarima Ofosuhene Apenteng II.
+On Saturday, the 29th day of September 2018, she was installed as the Nkosuohemaa (Development Queen) by the traditional leaders and the people of Akem Asuom in the Eastern Region of Ghana.
+The installment took place at the Palace of Asuomhene, Osabarima Ofosuhene Apenteng II.

 Anti-LGBT+ Bill

-In 2021, when the Ghanaian anti-LGBT bill was proposed, she criticised components of the bill as incentives to promote laziness and dishonesty so the bill will have to be revised.
-She also in May 2021, advised LGBT+ individuals in Ghana to keep their activities private as Ghanaians were unable to accept same-sex relations.
+In 2021, when the Ghanaian anti-LGBT bill was proposed, she criticized components of the bill as incentives to promote laziness and dishonesty, so the bill will have to be revised.
+She also, in May 2021, advised LGBT+ individuals in Ghana to keep their activities private as Ghanaians were unable to accept same-sex relations.

-In July 2023, during the second reading of the Promotion of Proper Human Sexual Rights and Ghanaian Family Values Bill 2021 also known as the Ghanaian anti-LGBT bill in parliament, she had a rebuttal with Hon.
+In July 2023, during the second reading of the Promotion of Proper Human Sexual Rights and Ghanaian Family Values Bill 2021, also known as the Ghanaian anti-LGBT bill, in parliament, she had a rebuttal with Hon.
 Murtala Mohammed when he made claims of her being an LGBTQ+ individual.
 During that same delivery, she reiterated the existence of LGBT+ individuals in the Ghanaian community and families.
-She further went to speak on the need to have laws that protected and respected the rights of every Ghanaian.
+She further went on to speak on the need to have laws that protected and respected the rights of every Ghanaian.